-A school that children are actually excited to attend each morning!
+A school that children are excited to attend each morning!

-Most high school students are not excited about learning the quadratic formula because they don’t see how it will ever be useful to them outside of school.
-At Claren Academy, we expose students to aspirational fields in a hands-on way to show that their studies will indeed help them to excel in the areas they most enjoy.
+Most high school students are not excited about learning the quadratic formula because they don’t see how it will ever be useful to them.
+What if they knew that that formula might allow them to animate a realistic fight scene, or project the budget of a start-up idea?
+At Claren Academy, we expose students to aspirational fields in a hands-on way from the very start to show that their studies will indeed help them to excel in the areas they most enjoy.
 Our students are introduced to:

 - Computer programming

 - Meditation and mindfulness